Fristi/bazel-deck/slides.md

     - Internal like `//core/:library`
   - Source files
   - Other settings specific to the target
+  - You use global inputs like the Scala compiler and JVM deps
   - By defining targets you construct your _build graph_

   </v-clicks>